 Choose the font, font weight, and kerning that looks best in your app, but optimize for easy legibility.

-Design your login button to be as fast and easy to recognize and tap as possible.
+Your login button should be as fast and easy to recognize and tap as possible.
 On a mobile device, this means close to the thumb and large enough to tap easily.
 It’s simplistic but true; larger buttons convert better than small buttons.

-Use the correct Facebook logo from the official Facebook Brand Guidelines Facebook Brand Guidelines.
-The Facebook logo is available in various sizes for button scaling purposes, but the proportions and typography style must stay consistent.
+The “f” Logo is provided in various sizes for button scaling purposes, but the proportions and typography style must stay consistent.